 Fully or strictly protected Marine Protected Areas (MPAs) are a category of MPA offering the strictest level of protection, corresponding to the IUCN MPA category 1a (Strict Nature Reserve).
 They typically prohibit all industrial, extractive and destructive uses and activities that disturb marine life and habitats such as fishing, mining, mineral extraction, dredging, aquaculture and construction etc. They are called by different names, most commonly “No-Take Zones” or “integral marine reserves”.

-The following is a series of illustrations highlighting the benefits of these no-take zones for marine biodiversity, fish and food provisioning, jobs and livelihoods of fishers, and how they are critical for climate change resilience.
-Please right-click on an image and select "Save Image as..." if you wish to download it.
+The following series of illustrations highlights the benefits of these no-take zones for marine biodiversity, fish and food provisioning, jobs and livelihoods of fishers, and how they are critical for climate change resilience.
+Please right-click on an image and select "Save image as..." if you wish to download it.